Microsoft ends support for Internet Explorer on June 16, 2022.

 Regardless of ethnicity, race, nationality, origin, class, religion, belief, language, culture, gender, sexual orientation, gender identity, age, disability, disease/health status, appearance, values, family status, lifestyle, or any other social or personal characteristics.

-The NTT Group views the appropriate use of technology as a valuable way to support the future development of live, society, and the universe as a whole.
+The NTT Group views the appropriate use of technology as a valuable way to support the future development of life, society, and the universe as a whole.

-The development of technology increases the diversity and closeness of communications, making the movement of people and things more efficient, and creating a safer, more comfortable lifestyle--all for a better future.
+The development of technology increases the diversity and immediacy of communications, making things more efficient, and creating a safer, more comfortable lifestyle--all for a better future.

 Until now, NTT has rolled out communications services and communications infrastructure on a global scale as a universal service based on its mission from both a public utility and a corporate viewpoint.